With Treatment

 Call (855) 304-5885 for 24/7 help with treatment.

-Henrico Charles City New Kent Mental Health is a residential treatment center in Providence Forge, Virginia that is situated in the 23140 zip code.
-Henrico Charles City New Kent Mental Health provides residential treatment for substance use and inpatient dual diagnosis treatment.
-It provides brief intervention services, cognitive behavioral therapy and counseling for trauma victims.
+Henrico Charles City New Kent Mental Health is an inpatient treatment center in Providence Forge, Virginia that is situated in the 23140 zip code.
+Henrico Charles City New Kent Mental Health provides residential treatment for substance abuse and inpatient treatment for drug/alcohol addiction and mental health diagnosis.
+It provides anger management, brief intervention and counseling for substance abuse.

 Address: 9403 Pocahontas Trail, Suite A, Providence Forge, VA 23140 in New Kent County